 Manderley where he has a butler named Danvers Max.

 Max has a dog and it is enigmatically called Freeway.
 Why?
-Haven’t a clue, answers below please if you are in the know (possibly).
-Anyway, the two Harts then turn detective solving murders in between their more soppy and “amusing” scenes with Max.
+Haven’t a clue, answer below please if you are in the know (possibly).
+Anyway, the two Harts then turn detectives solving murders in between their more soppy and “amusing” scenes with Max.
 Max provides “comic relief” almost as much as the Harts have loved up scenes and both are equally painful to watch even now.
 Somehow this was much-loved telly in the 70s for yours truly, who had a crush on Wagner for… oh, a while.

 This episode starts after you hear a natty saxophone intro tune.
 Because this is nearly the 80s – and with no spoilers here as the opening scene shows a man picking up a redheaded prostitute.
 He then shows her his cop badge drives her to an isolated spot and kills her.
 Then he pushes this dead body out of his car and she rolls down a hill.

 Soon after this, a prostitute Sandy (Markie Post) phones Jennifer Hart (Stefanie Powers).
 Sandy asks her and her millionaire husband Jonathan (Robert Wagner) to visit her.
 She asks for their help to investigate this woman’s murder.
 Sandy feels can’t rely on the cops as she like the murder victim is a prostitute and she trusts Jennifer.

 Back in the 1980s TV – for another inexplicable reason – the TV and film prostitute was almost always seen as an unreliable source for solving murders.
 She was often seen as a stereotype instead, usually as a fur-coated, gum chewing, mini-skirted sassy lady in fishnet tights and high heels.
 Anyway, Sandy tells all to the Harts.
 This is because she thinks the cops will respect their input as she believes they are more respected members of the community.